opf/openproject/docs/development/contribution-documentation/documentation-process-internal-contributor/README.md

 ## Step 7: Push your changes to GitHub.com

 At the moment your change is only available in your local repository.
-To make it available on GitHub.com you need upload (push) by pressing the button "Push origin".
+To make it available on GitHub.com you need upload (push) by pressing the button **Push origin**.

 ![push origin in github desktop](push-origin-in-github-desktop.png)